ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 # At the end of your writeup of section 3, reflect on the tools you used for modeling from a user interface design perspective.

-o What were some strengths/weaknesses of working with paper?
+## What were some strengths/weaknesses of working with paper?

-strengths: Flexibility in representation
+Strengths: Flexibility in representation

-weaknesses: time consuming and making changes is difficult
+Weaknesses: time consuming and making changes is difficult

-o What were some strengths/weaknesses of working with spreadsheets?
+## What were some strengths/weaknesses of working with spreadsheets?

-strengths: much cleaner than paper model and saves time
+Strengths: much cleaner than paper model and saves time

-weaknesses: Regid way of representation (only tabular)
+Weaknesses: Regid way of representation (only tabular)

-o How might you approach this task using other tools available to you?
+## How might you approach this task using other tools available to you?

 Ans: Flowchart can also be used to show the flow of the code